leilin-research/VTP/README.md

 </p>

 ## Questions or Issues
-If you encounter any questions or issues, please feel free to open an issue in this repository or reach out directly via email at craskoti@vols[dot]utk[dot]edu.
+If you encounter any questions or issues, please feel free to open an issue or reach out directly via email at craskoti@vols[dot]utk[dot]edu.

 ## Citation
 You are more than welcome to cite our papers: